marlonbarrios/pangea_IA/README.md

 - **Residency at Lake Studios Berlin** (Nov 2024)
 - **Presentation at ICA Cape Town** (Sept 2024)
 - **Upcoming residency at Theater im Depot, Dortmund** (Aug–Oct 2025), culminating in a symposium
-- **Open-access publication:** *Pangea in Latent Space: Writings for Pangea in Latent Space (Decolonizing the Digital / Beyond Gravity)*